In 2022, Arizona saw almost 5,000 red-light running crashes. Arizona is number one in the nation for red light runners.

 In 2022, nearly 70 people died through no fault of their own because another driver did not want to stop for the red-light.
 According to AAA, Arizona is number one in the nation when it comes to the number of people killed by drivers blowing through a red light.

 You should know that Arizona law does not consider these just “car accidents.”
 These are homicides and the red light runner will likely be spending years in jail because they did not want to wait 2 minutes.

 The data from ADOT shows Maricopa County drivers are the highest offenders—keeping in mind that the data only tracks crashes and not total red-light runners.
 You can use this link for an interactive map: This interactive map gives a great visual of red-light runners in Arizona.

 It is immediately apparent that downtown Phoenix and areas along the I-17 are common hot zones for red light accidents.

 Please be more mindful while driving.
 Slow down when you see a yellow light.
 And if you are about to go through an intersection where the light just turned green, take a moment to look both ways and make sure no one is running the light.

-If you or someone you know has been in a red-light car accident in Phoenix, Mesa, Tempe or other city in Arizona?
+Have you or someone you know has been in a red-light crash in Phoenix, Mesa, Tempe or other city in Arizona?
 Call the experienced car accident lawyers at Gage Mathers Law Group for a free consultation.

 Posted by JD

 From Accidents to Advocacy: How a Personal Injury Lawyer Can Help You in Phoenix, AZ Are you a resident of Phoenix, AZ, who has been injured due to someone else's negligence?
 If so, you need the...read more